marcozj/terraform-provider-centrify/docs/index.md

----
-page_title: "Centrify Provider"
-description: |-
-  The Centrify provider is used to interact with the resources in Centrify Vault.
----

 # Centrify Provider

 The Centrify provider is used to interact with the resources in Centrify Vault.
 It also allows other Terraform providers to retrieve vaulted password or secret from Centrify Vault.